mliu000/NP-Dater/README.md

 - From the root directory, simply go to /backend/cpp/cpp_runner, and type "make".
 - This will compile a mac version of the C++ executable.
 The Express.js will automatically determine the OS you are using.

+### Run the program

+- From the root directory, go to just /frontend, and type the following: <strong>npm start</strong>